Dr. Keith J. Roberts

 Meshless Methods for Fluid Flows

-Ongoing work with meshless methods for solving Fully Nonlinear Potential Flow (FNPF) problems focuses on leveraging semi-analytical solutions, including harmonic polynomials in Trefftz methods, to handle complex free-surface boundary conditions efficiently.
-By avoiding fixed spatial discretization and using scattered points, these approaches offer flexibility in domains with evolving geometries, such as breaking waves or moving bodies.
-Trefftz methods inherently satisfy the governing Laplace equation, enabling accurate representation of velocity potentials and their derivatives while reducing computational overhead.
-This combination enhances the modeling of free-surface evolution and wave-structure interactions, advancing applications in coastal and ocean engineering.
+Ongoing work with meshless methods for solving Fully Nonlinear Potential Flow (FNPF) and Computational Fluid Dynamics (CFD) problems focuses on leveraging semi-analytical solutions to handle complex free-surface boundary conditions efficiently.
+By avoiding fixed spatial discretization and using boundary element methods, these approaches offer flexibility in domains with evolving geometries, such as breaking waves or moving bodies.

 Mesh Generation for Seismology